ftjahn8/pycollections/README.md

 # pycollections
-A collection of collections like for java.util.collections for java
+A collection of collections like java.util.collections for java